 “I’d love to be in the gym but I have to be at work, so I think about how I can move more and activate my muscles by doing things such as standing in meetings,” says Celander.
 “Another way is I play tennis with my kids.
 I also like to dance so I put music on in the house and we go around together.
 I believe moving together is the key to a happy and healthy family.”

 “For a healthy heart you should take 10,000 steps a day, but that can be overwhelming if you’re only doing 3000, so just have a goal to do more than you did the day before,” says Marie Elliott, WW Coach.
 “Physical activity releases endorphins, strengthens your body, and lowers the risk of all those associated diseases such as cardiovascular disease.”

 4. Snack on protein

-“Protein-rich snacks are a great way to keep you feeling satisfied in between meals,” says Nicole Stride, Dietitian and WW Program Developer.
+“Protein-rich snacks are a great way to keep you feeling satisfied in between meals,” says Nicole Stride, WW dietitian.
 “Some great snackable sources of protein include a tin of tuna, hard-boiled egg, low-fat yoghurt, or a small handful of nuts and seeds.”

 5. Brush off slip-ups

 “It can take anywhere from 21 days to several months to create a new habit,” says clinical and coaching psychologist Cassandra Dunn.
 “It’s important to have realistic expectations so that if you find it takes longer for a new behaviour to feel comfortable, that’s normal!
 The good news is that minor slip-ups don’t matter, as long as you get back on track quickly.”